You Are Safe from God Here: Reception

+Reviews for You Are Safe From God Here have been generally positive, with many critics calling it one of the band's best and heaviest albums to date.
+Reviewers praise its cohesive, suffocating sound that blends deathcore, doom, and sludge, as well as its focused and uncompromisingly heavy vision.
+The album is noted for its brutal heaviness, atmospheric production, and powerful vocal performance from Vincent Bennett.

+Blabbermouth gave the album an 8.5/10, and described the album as “ Warped and crushing, but somehow eerily beautiful” while also hailing it as, “…one of the most original and affecting metal moments of the year.
+A triumph for intelligence and individuality, but also an album that will cheerfully smash your skull in.”

+Writer Shane C. of music website Boolin Tunes gave the record a perfect 10/10 score, writing “If there exists any essential listen in a year that has been rife with career-defining releases, it is You Are Safe From God Here.”
+He went on to describe the album as “not just a blueprint for how to architect a generational album, but a gleaming pretense for how heavy music should be universally approached going forward.”

 In a positive review, Jordeana Bell for Metal Insider praised the band saying “Instead of ‘reinventing themselves,’ The Acacia Strain doubles down on being the heaviest, ugliest, and most relentlessly bleak band in the room.”
 Online music blog The Alternative also praised the album, citing it as one of the best metal albums of 2025.
 In their review of the album, The Alternative wrote “You Are Safe From God Here is not only my favorite record to be released in 2025; it’s one of the best albums The Acacia Strain has ever released, and it’s a standout in an excellent year for heavy music as a whole.”